What Is a Second Mortgage?

 - There are risks of foreclosure if you default on the loan and the possibility of having to pay Private Mortgage Insurance (PMI) if you do not have a large enough down payment.

-Who is a second mortgage ideal for?
+Who is a second mortgage best for?

 QUICK TIP: Before taking out a second mortgage, make sure you have enough equity in your home to qualify for a second mortgage.
 You will also need to have a good credit score and a steady income to qualify for a second mortgage. |